AelinXYZ/AELIPs/content/aelips/aelip-22.md

 The staking rewards program will be distributing 360,000 OP tokens over a 6 month period.
 The pool incentive program doesn’t have a time limit; however, is expected to support tens of millions in deal volume depending on the value of the OP token when the deal is accepted.

+The pool incentive program will be starting on July 7th.
+Every pool created after that date will be eligible for the OP tokens distribution.
+If the grant is sent later after the start date, rewards will be distributed retroactively.
+The LP incentive program will be starting as soon as the grant is sent to the treasury.

+Both programs will be active with the condition that Aelin gets its grant proposal approved by Optimism.
+In case of a refusal, this AELIP will be deprecated.

 ## Motivation

 Users who have already bridged to Optimism tend to stay and remain active, the key is to provide sufficient motivation for new users to bridge in the first place.